 Conclusion on Plastic;

-Plastic is not the problem, its the single-use plastics that are the problem.
-The lack and failure of forwarding thinking, proper governance, procedures, regulations and lack of tracking of have resulted in a failed system that has led us past the point of no return with no solution in sight.
+Plastic is not the problem.
+It’s certain single-use plastics that are the problem.
+The lack of foresight, proper governance, procedures, regulations and tracking systems, has resulted in a failed and broken system.
+We are past the point of no return with no solution in sight.

-Simply put, even if you took the time and effort to recycle, your waste, as it moves through the systems put in place, it would MAKE NO DIFFERENCE because it is often shipped overseas to landfills or dump sites.
+Simply put, all the time and effort you make to recycle, your waste correctly at home, would MAKE NO DIFFERENCE because as it moves through the systems in place, it would with almost certainly be either shipped overseas, landfilled or incinerated.

 While approx 300 million tons are produced yearly, only about 9% of all plastic ever produced has been recycled.
 We are past the point of being able to collect and pile it all up, but if that ever happens, it would create a new continent, as there is no real way to get rid of plastic on any large scale presently without causing more pollution.
 Micro-plastics, are the tiny particles of various products that break down, they do not decompose and are now found everywhere.
 There is no science we have to date that can solve plastic pollution.